 Lean in and I'll tell you the most important secret to eating well: Get to know your butcher.

-In my blue-collar neighborhood in a suburb just west of Chicago there used to be many butcher shops.
+In my blue-collar neighborhood in a suburb just west of Chicago, there used to be many butcher shops.
 The big grocery stores and the big department stores that carry meat, like Walmart and Target, have put them all out of business.
 In the past decade I have lost two great butcher/craftsmen, put out of business by the big box stores.
-The small independant neighborhood butcher is almost extinct in the US.
+The small independent neighborhood butcher is almost extinct in the US.

 Despite the disappearance of the small family butcher shop, some new ones have sprung up in ethnic neighborhoods.
-Kosher and halal diets require special butchering techniques, so in Jewish and Middle Eastern neighborhoods you can still find real butchers who will custom cut for you.
+Kosher and halal diets require special butchering techniques, so in Jewish and Middle Eastern neighborhoods, you can still find real butchers who will custom cut for you.
 African and Mexican cooking calls for cuts not normally found in the supermarkets, so these neighborhoods often have real artisans on hand, not to mention wonderful exotic ingredients to broaden your horizons.

 You can often find quality meats at farmer's markets, usually from nearby farmers, often hormone-free and humanely raised.